 Here we present the focal points of our association's work.
 They provide an insight into current debates, overarching developments and the broad range of tasks performed by our members.

-The intensive use and climatic changes of urban and landscape spaces are placing ever-increasing demands on the design of the environment.Climate Adaptation & Green Infrastructure
+The intensive use and climatic changes of urban and landscape spaces are placing ever-increasing demands on the design of the environment.Climate adaptation and green infrastructure

 Parks and gardens, streets, squares and promenades shape the image of a city.
-They organize social life, encounters and recreation.Open Space Planning & Urban Development
+They organize social life, encounters and recreation.Open space planning and urban design

-To preserve the beauty and diversity of natural landscapes, to develop cultural landscapes with concepts and concrete projects - that is the goal of landscape planning work.Landscape Planning & Environmental Development
+To preserve the beauty and diversity of natural landscapes, to develop cultural landscapes with concepts and concrete projects - that is the goal of landscape planning work.Landscape planning and environmental development

 Legal and business management issues are becoming increasingly important in projects and planning offices.Economy, contracting, fees, law

-Landscape architects operate in a demanding work environment with complex professional requirements.
+Landscape architects work in a demanding environment with complex professional requirements.
 The bdla offers support.Education and training

 Competitions are an important means of strengthening building culture and innovations in practice.
 To this end, the bdla has been awarding the German Landscape Architecture Prize for over 25 years.German Landscape Architecture Award